Core Idea

 • Guides decisions about where to draw module boundaries

-• Enables prioritizing refactoring efforts to convert dependencies to weaker, more maintainable forms
+• Enables prioritizing refactoring to convert fragile dependencies to weaker, more maintainable forms

 Sources